This is part eight of a series on how to approach bash programming in a way that’s safer and more structured than your basic script.

 In the Library, With the Lead Pipe

-Let’s extract out our sourced function into a support library.
-First
+Let’s extract out our FUNCNAME expression into a support library.
+First we’ll need a lib directory:

 For its part, the support library can supply its functionality for all of our projects.
 All that is required is a copy of the file and the source statement at the top of the script.